 Maintenance and Durability

 There is a decided advantage here to quartz over granite, though both materials are very durable.
 Granite is a relatively porous stone that requires sealing upon installation, then period sealing on an ongoing basis.
 And granite slabs may have inherent flaws that make them prone to cracking.
-Quartz on the other hand, does not require sealing, thanks to the resins used in the fabrication of the slabs; and the material is uniform throughout, which means it almost never cracks.
+Quartz, on the other hand, does not require sealing, thanks to the resins used in the fabrication of the slabs; and the material is uniform throughout, which means it rarely cracks.

 The resins in quartz countertops make them considerably more resistant to staining than granite.
 By some reports, quartz is also less susceptible to harboring bacteria, again thanks to the resins that make the surface less porous.